vujkovicm/gwas_snakemake/README.md

 > which python

-> conda install python=3.5
+> conda install python = 3.5

 > conda install -c bioconda snakemake

-> conda create --name promis --file reqs.txt python=3.5
+> conda create --name promis --file reqs.txt python = 3.5

 > source activate promis

+locuszoom only works on python version 2, so create a seperate environment for that to run on

+> conda create --name promis2 --file reqs.txt python = 2.7

+> source activate promis2

+To save the current conda package list, activate the workflow and submit the following command:

+for python 3.5
+> source activate promis
+> conda list --explicit > reqs.txt

+or for python 2.7
+> source activate promis2
+> conda list --explicit > reqs2.txt